Get alerts of updates about «Information for schools, after school programmes and childcare centres»

 - Food and drinks should be organised as normal, with a focus on good hand hygiene and general good food hygiene.

 Ceremonies in schools and childcare centres are traditionally a family event.
-There is a wide span from kindergarten to upper high school and there will be differences in how they are marked; for example, whether to gather relatively many children / pupils with few family members, or small groups of children / pupils with their whole family.
+There is a wide span from childcare centre to upper secondary school and there will be differences in how they are marked; for example, whether to gather relatively many children / pupils with few family members, or small groups of children / pupils with their whole family.